As we progress through the pandemic, we will keep this blog updated with relevant ideas for volunteering.

 If you’re at school, or not, you can still volunteer and log your hours on the Service Award platform.
 Here are some ideas to get you started:

 1. Help people who are anxious about the outbreak

 Misinformation and the news generally can make everyone worry unnecessarily and feel overwhelmed.
 Helping yourself, your classmates and community feel less worried and overwhelmed is a really easy and caring way to respond to the outbreak.
 For the source of truth, refer only to the Ministry of Health and World Health Organisation websites and try to limit your social media use.
 To help calm feelings of anxiety, you could teach a mindfulness or meditation workshop at lunchtime, or in the evening at home.
 The Ministry of Health also offers advice about looking after your mental health during the outbreak – check it out here.

 2. Run a hand washing station

 Hygiene is a huge part of containing the outbreak – although regular hand washing doesn’t stop the virus spreading altogether, it can help slow it down.
+This will be extra important when you’re back at school.
 Talk to your teacher and see if you can run a hand washing station at playtime, or at the school gates at the start and end of school.
 Remind people when they are washing their hands that they should avoid touching their face at all times.
 Have a read of this Spinoff article about how to stop the spread of the outbreak and share in your network.

 3. Make uplifting messages for people in self isolation